 Statue of Saint John of Nepomuk:

-Here we see the Saint John Of Nepomuk Statue, who was the Saint of Bohemia.
+Saint John Of Nepomuk Statue, who was the Saint of Bohemia.
 The Queen would frequently confess to him.
 The Emporer orderd his assasination by being thrown from Charles Bridge into the depths of the Vltava.

 Due to his commitment to not divulge confessions (called the Seal of the Confessional), he refused to tell the Queen’s confessions to the Emporer and was killed for it.
 There is a memorial Plaque along the bridge of where he was thrown from the bridge.